zooshgroup/bitbucket-tools/packages/bitbucket-v8-coverage-report/README.md

 ### Other identifiers

 Since information is attached to a commit (even in case of a pull request), the library needs the BITBUCKET_REPO_FULL_NAME and BITBUCKET_COMMIT environment variables to do that.
 These two are standard Bitbucket pipeline variables, so there is no need to set them explicitly if running the script in a pipeline.

+The tool uses BITBUCKET_PR_ID for the `failed-test-comment` functionality.

 ## License